-Table 5.6 sets out the key features of the annual collection cycle, reflecting a complete 12-month cycle that can re-commence without overlap with the previous year.
-This is now achievable - with a slight improvement in the dates of first transmission of data to AIHW, a complete, clean data set should be achieved by 23 January 2009.
+Table 8 sets out the key features of the annual collection cycle, reflecting a complete 12-month cycle that can re-commence without overlap with the previous year.
+A complete, clean data set for 2008-09 should be achieved by 23 January 2010.